 It's important to consider these risks when investing in shares and to diversify your investment portfolio to reduce your overall risk.

-The amount of money you need to invest in shares can vary depending on several factors, including:
+The amount of money you need to invest in shares can also depend on other factors, including:

-- Brokerage fees: The cost of buying and selling shares can vary between brokers, and some brokers may have minimum account balances or investment amounts.
+- Brokerage fees: The cost of buying and selling shares can vary between platforms, and some may have minimum account balances or investment amounts.

 - Investment goals: Your investment goals and risk tolerance will impact the amount of money you need to invest in shares.
 If you're looking to achieve long-term growth, you may be able to invest a smaller amount and reinvest the dividends over time, while if you're looking for short-term gains, you may need to invest a larger amount.